 Yes.
 If you enter in the email addresses of your references, they will be contacted to upload their recommendation letter and/or recommendation form via a secure web link.
 Please remember to hit "submit recommendation request" on the application so your recommenders are notified.

 Letters of recommendation can be tracked by students online.
-Click Review Your Activity to display the names of your recommenders.
-You can edit recommenders, send reminders and see where each recommender is in the process.
+Click Review Your Activity to display the names of your recommenders, edit recommenders, send reminders and see where each recommender is in the process.
 Please remember to hit "submit recommendation request" on the application so your recommenders are notified.

 What are the institution codes for TOEFL/GRE?

 Currently, for those who provide their official TOEFL/GRE reports, the Kansas State University institution code is 6334.
-International applicants who have received degrees in the last two years from a United States (or United Kingdom, Australia, Canada, but not French Canadian) college or university are not required to submit a TOEFL score but must take an English Proficiency Test upon arrival to Kansas State University.
-If s/he fails the EPT test, s/he must take some ESL courses.
+International applicants who have received degrees in the last two years from a United States (or United Kingdom, Australia, Ghana, Canada, but not French Canadian) college or university are not required to submit a TOEFL score but must take an English Proficiency Test upon arrival to Kansas State University.
+If he or she fails the EPT test, he or she must take some ESL courses.

 What kind of financial support can I expect?